 - Preferably written on the employer’s letterhead.

 - Accurately detail the parties to the contract (The employer detailed in the application must be the business detailed on the Australian Business Number (ABN) register.
 Where this is not the case, documentary evidence must be submitted to establish the relationship between the employer named and the business.
 For example, for the trustee of a trust, a trust deed would be required –only those parts of the deed recording the establishment of the trust, the parties and signatories, need to be lodged).

 - If known, the nominee’s (employee’s) full name and address.

 - Dated and signed by both parties (employer and nominee (employee), if known).

 - The position title must be the same as the nominated occupation (It is acceptable for the internal terminology of the position title to be included in brackets after the title of the nominated occupation).

-- Confirm the employment duration (the position must be full-time, ongoing and available for at least two years).
+- Confirm the employment duration (the position must be full-time and ongoing for at least two years).

 - Clearly detail the ordinary hours of work and what additional remuneration applies to any hours worked above reasonable ordinary hours of work.